polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 ### Renaming Your Crate

-In the `Cargo.toml` file, you can update the crate's name and authorship.
+In the `Cargo.toml` file, you must update the crate's name.
 In this tutorial, we're focusing on how to create and use the pallet rather than writing interesting pallet logic.
-So let's call it `test-pallet`.
+So let's update the value of the `package.name` attribute in the `Cargo.toml` file to `test-pallet`.

-The beginning of the `Cargo.toml` now looks like:
+The `package` section of the `Cargo.toml` file now looks like:

 **`pallets/test-pallet/Cargo.toml`**